Skip to main content

 • Texas Manufacturing Outlook Survey

-Texas factory activity contracted again in August, according to business executives responding to the Texas Manufacturing Outlook Survey.
+Growth in Texas factory activity resumed in September, according to business executives responding to the Texas Manufacturing Outlook Survey.

 • Texas Employment Forecast